With the right policy and discounts, you can control costs of your teenage driver.

 How To Find Cheap Car Insurance For A 19-Year-Old

 There are many good strategies for securing low rates on car insurance for a 19-year-old.
 The best option is to insure teenage drivers on their parent’s policies.
-Adding a 19-year-old to your policy will increase your rates by a lot, but not by as much as it would cost to purchase a separate policy for a teenager.
+Adding a dependent to your policy will increase your rates by a lot, but not by as much as it would cost to purchase a separate policy for a teenager.

 Some discounts commonly offered by insurance providers may apply to your situation.
 Contact your insurance provider and ask about the following types of discounts: